Ahmed-BS11/Cycling-Stations-Monitoring/README.md

 ## Overview

 This Python script utilizes Apache Spark and Elasticsearch to monitor Velib bike stations' status in real-time.
-The script reads data from a Kafka topic, processes it using PySpark, and indexes the relevant information into Elasticsearch, And after that we can do some Visualizations with Kibana.
-Additionally, it identifies and logs empty bike stations.
+The script reads data from a Kafka topic, a distributed streaming platform, processes it using PySpark, and indexes the relevant information into Elasticsearch.
+After that, we can perform data visualizations using Kibana, taking advantage of the powerful analytics capabilities provided by the Elasticsearch-Kibana stack.
+Additionally, it identifies and logs empty bike stations, providing valuable insights into station utilization and availability.

 ## Requirements